AleksandarLilic/LPC1768_development/README.md

 **Description:**

 Project is used as a demonstration of what is possible with RTOS compared to bare-metal programming.
-Tasks are used in conjunction with four LEDs for each thread to provide a visual representation of what happens with running threads in different scenarios.
+Tasks are used in conjunction with four LEDs ( [schematic](https://github.com/AleksandarLilic/LPC1768_development/blob/master/RTOS/Schematic.pdf) ) for each thread to provide a visual representation of what happens with running threads in different scenarios.
+Every application uses system tick of 1000Hz, so each thread is executed 1ms at a time.

+*Time for scheduler is not diplayed on the graphs below.
+Although a very small portion of time is used for scheduling at every system tick, the goal of graphs is thread execution pattern.

 The first example shows a typical use case for RTOS: Round-robin with a thread priority.
 Thread 1 achieves the highest determinism as it is a top priority for the execution.
 Thread 2 is one level lower and thread 3 one lower than that.

 //time graph to be added

 The second example is Round-robin without priorities.
-It uses system tick of 1000Hz, so each thread is executed 1ms at a time.
-The result is a seemingly parallel execution of all three tasks.
-Slowed down version clearly shows what is actually going on with the execution.
+As there is no preemption, the end result is a seemingly parallel execution of all three tasks.
+Slowed down version clearly shows what is actually going on with the workload as threads are executed one at a time.

 //time graph to be added